 Deuter Kid Comfort Backpack Carriers

-The Deuter Kid Comfort Active is the lightest of the packs at less than 6lbs.
+The Deuter Kid Comfort Active is the lightest of the packs at less than 6 lbs.
 It also comes in the SL version which is made for a better fit for women.
 Two downsides of this pack is that it does not have an integrated canopy or a spot for a water bladder.
 So if weight is the most important aspect or you are having an issue with fit, then this is a good option.
 Otherwise, we recommend one of the other two Deuter Options.

-The Deuter Kid Comfort is the new version of the Deuter Kid Comfort 2.
-It does not have an integrated sun canopy.
-It weighs one pound less than the Pro version and does not have a detachable daypack.
+The Deuter Kid Comfort is the latest version of the Deuter Kid Comfort 2.
+It weighs one pound less than the Pro version, but does not have a detachable daypack or an integrated sun canopy.

 The Deuter Kid Comfort and Deuter Kid Comfort Pro both have the same back length adjustment system and hip belts to help distribute the load.
 It can be adjusted between parents easily.